PhilipGraemer/livecell-distillation/README.md

 ## Usage

 The pipeline has two steps: cache teacher logits, then train the student.
+Exploratory temperature sweeps identified temperature 3 and 4 as optimal, but temperature can be modified via --temperatures in Step 2.

 ### Step 1: Cache teacher logits